Ewan-Roberts/Jarvis/README.md

-Jarvis is a home automation platform running on Node.js.
-It is able to track movement, respond to commands and provide useful functionality to make everything from waking up in the morning to coming home more automated and interesting.
+Jarvis is a voice and motion activated home automation platform.
+It provides developers with everything from automating light switching and door opening, to welcoming users home with the news of the day and their favourite songs on Spotify.

+Additionally, Jarvis is built in a modular fashion, allowing additional functionalty to constantly be added as long as data can be transmitted through shared sockets.

 ## Getting Started